nnhsse202324/busapp/README.md

 ## Intended Experience
 To access the Bus App, all users should enter the website url (https://busapp.nnhsse.org/) into a browser.
 For convenience, it is recommended that users save this website to their phone’s homepage.

 This website can be saved to be used like a regular mobile application on Android and IOS devices.
 If using Google Chrome, users should click the three dots next to the URL bar and select 'add to homepage'.
-On Safari, users should click the 'send' icon, scroll down and select 'add to homescreen'.
+On Safari, users should click the 'send' icon, scroll down and select 'add to home screen'.

 The below are the intended experiences for both admins and students:

 #### Admin Experience
-From the homepage, admins should click the “Login as editor” button in the top right and complete authentication via google on the login page.
+From the homepage, admins should click the “Admin” button in the top right and complete authentication via google on the login page.
 If they are on the whitelist, they will be redirected to the admin page.

-From this page admins are able to edit bus changes, status (Not Here, Next Wave, Loading or Gone) and time.
+From this page admins are able to edit bus changes, status  and time.
 Time will update automatically when status is changed.
+Status will change when busses are moving into waves, wave is locked, or wave is sent.

 From the button labeled "Update Bus List," admins can change the default bus list.
 Entering a number into the button labeled "Add" and clicking the checkmark will add the bus, though the rest of the bus app will not change immediately.
 To save their changes, admins should click "Save Changes" to save the changes they've made and to update all active pages, or "Save Without Updating" to save them without updating the pages until the following day.
 They can also press "Discard Changes" to remove any changes they've made without saving.